-The first two are super easy.
+The first two tickets so that can doLas Vegas on a budget are super easy.
 My friend can get two standby tickets through Southwest.
 Of course, this isn’t a gift from me at all, but I’m still counting it towards our frugal bachelorette trip savings.

 I’ve heard of crazy Bridezilla stories where the bride makes her bridal party pay for everything including multiple destination bachelorette parties.
 And some crazy Bridezillas get very angry when the whole bridal party can’t fly together, but I don’t care.
 I don’t get why anyone would through a fit over that.

-How I will get the other six tickets for free/cheap
+How I will get the other six tickets to Las Vegas for free/cheap.

 I have noticed occasionally that one-way tickets from St. Louis to Las Vegas go for around 10,000 points (I’ve also seen them for as low as 8,900 points).
 I need eight round trip tickets, and two are now covered (as summarized above).
 To get the other six, I will be using rewards points.